vaishnavi-bhartiya/Advenshure-Project/README.md

    → Produced a polished async handoff note in ~150 words.

 ### Human Intervention
 AI initially suggested hitting the fictional Advenshure API directly.
 I noticed the endpoint didn’t exist and requests failed with `NameResolutionError`.
-I corrected by mocking the API response (`mock_api.py`) and documenting this in the README.
+I corrected by mocking API response (`mock_api.py`) and documenting this in README.
 Similarly, AI first recommended Postgres connection code, but I caught that recruiters wouldn’t have a local server.
 I added a SQLite fallback for reproducibility.

 ### Failure Modes
 This solution may fail on unseen data if: